-The macro processor m44 must be installed wherever flex is installed. flex invokes 'm4', found by searching the directories in the PATH environment variable.
+The macro processor m4 must be installed wherever flex is installed. flex invokes 'm4', found by searching the directories in the PATH environment variable.
 Any code you place in section 1 or in the actions will be sent through m4.
 Please follow these rules to protect your code from unwanted m4 processing.

-Do not use symbols that begin with, 'm4', such as, 'm4_define', or 'm4_include', since those are reserved for m4 macro names.
-If for some reason you need m4 as a prefix, use a preprocessor #define to get your symbol past m4 unmangled.

-Do not use the strings '[[' or ']]' anywhere in your code.
+- Do not use symbols that begin with, 'm4\', such as, 'm4\define', or 'm4\include', since those are reserved for m4 macro names.
+If for some reason you need m4\ as a prefix, use a preprocessor #define to get your symbol past m4 unmangled. - Do not use the strings '[[' or ']]' anywhere in your code.
 The former is not valid in C, except within comments and strings, but the latter is valid in code such as x[y[z]].
 The solution is simple.
 To get the literal string "]]", use "]""]".
 To get the array notation x[y[z]], use x[y[z]].
+Flex will attempt to detect these sequences in user code, and escape them.
+However, it's best to avoid this complexity where possible, by removing such sequences from your code.